 10 Simple Steps

-Take Action: Seize upon our 100% free email-based Business Planning Course designed to get you from A-to-Z as quickly and smoothly as possible.
+Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.
+We’ll guide you step-by-step through the process and help refine all your core fundamentals: marketing, budgeting, milestones, pitch, etc. into a presentation-ready plan.

-Washington recognizes all kinds of business structures, from sole proprietorships and LLCs to corporations and partnerships.
+Washington recognizes all kinds of business structures, from LLCs to corporations and partnerships.
 Each comes with its own give and take, so don’t dawdle on your homework here.
 This is your choice, make it and move on to registration.

 As of 2016, Washington ranked #12, just outside the Top 10, on the Tax Foundation’s State Business Tax Climate Index.
 To the south Oregon is #11.
 Overall the PNW has tons to offer in terms of tax breaks, incentives and credits.
-Your next step is getting the tax situation sorted.
+The next step is getting your business tax situation sorted.

 Take Action: Don’t worry, first there’s a free PDF published online by Washington State called New Business Tax Basics that will get you started.
 After that bookmark the Department of Revenue’s Find Taxes & Rates page to find specific answers.